WilliamC07/ChatProgram/README.md

 - Use the up and down arrow keys to scroll the chat.
 Don't have up and down arrow key?
 Get a **real** keyboard.
 - How do i read the display?
 Here:
 ![How to read](https://github.com/WilliamC07/c-chatter/blob/master/documentation/demo.png "How to read")
+- Press Control-C to exit the program.
+If you are host, the chat will automatically be saved.
+If you are a client connecting, you will not get a copy, there is no option to do so.

 ### Need a reminder on the terminal?
 Run:
 ```sh